-• contentClass: Class [0..1] The class of the content model that specifies the content of the navigation class.
+The class of the content model that specifies the content of the navigation class.

-• menus: Menu [] The collection of all menus that are directly reachable from the navigation class, i.e. menus that are targets of navigation links that originate from the navigation class.
+The collection of all menus that is directly reachable from the navigation class, i.e. menus that are targets of navigation links that originate from the navigation class.

-• navigationProperty: The collection of navigation properties that define the contents of the navigation class.
+The collection of navigation properties that define the contents of the navigation class.

-4.1.4 NavigationProperty
+5.1.5 NavigationProperty